akingabramson/reading_drafts/node_demo/node_intro.md

 Test it out!
 Use this [lorem][http://www.lipsum.com/] generator to make 500 bytes of text and upload it through the form on your `/start` page.
 Then do the same thing with 78000 bytes of text.
-You should see the chunk handler fire at least twice.
+You should see the chunk handler fire at least twice in your server log.

 ## File Uploads